Salihbasic/vactija/README.md

 # Vactija
 Bismillah.

-This is an unofficial Linux front-end for [Vaktija.ba](https://vaktija.ba/).
+This is an unofficial Linux/macOS front-end for [Vaktija.ba](https://vaktija.ba/).
 It relies on the data provided by this service and presents it on the command-line interface.

 ![](https://media.giphy.com/media/8FRom0gapiXxl2w8zs/giphy.gif)